pollfish/docs/terms/publisher.md

 &quot;_Survey Serving Technology_

 _This app uses Pollfish SDK.
 Pollfish is an on-line survey platform, through which, anyone may conduct surveys.
 Pollfish collaborates with Publishers of applications for smartphones in order to have access to users of such applications and address survey questionnaires to them.
-When a user connects to this app, a specific set of user&#39;s device data (including Advertising ID, Device ID, if and where the app-user has enabled access to his Advertising and/or Device ID, either through his system’s settings or via a consent-prompt shown to him) and further response meta-data is automatically sent, via our app, to Pollfish servers, in order for Pollfish to discern whether the user is eligible for a survey.
+When a user connects to this app, a specific set of user&#39;s device data (including Advertising ID, Device ID, if and where the app-user has enabled access to his Advertising and/or Device ID, either through his system&#39;s settings or via a consent-prompt shown to him) and further response meta-data is automatically sent, via our app, to Pollfish servers, in order for Pollfish to discern whether the user is eligible for a survey.
 Pollfish is a US based entity, therefore you specifically agree and consent to the transfer of such data to the US.
 Pollfish collects and processes your Data in accordance with all applicable GDPR requirements.
 For a full list of data received by Pollfish through this app, and for further information on how Pollfish processes such data please read carefully the Pollfish respondent terms located at _[_https://www.pollfish.com/terms/respondent_](https://www.pollfish.com/terms/respondent)_.
 These data will be associated with your answers to the questionnaires whenever Pollfish sends such questionnaires to eligible users.
 Your data may be transferred by Pollfish to non  EEA countries in accordance with all applicable GDPR requirements, including use of EU Commission Standard Contractual Clauses.
 Pollfish may share such data with third parties, clients and business partners, for commercial purposes.
 By downloading the application, you accept this privacy policy document and you hereby give your consent for the processing by Pollfish of the aforementioned data.
 Furthermore, you are informed that you may disable Pollfish operation at any time by visiting the following link _[_https://www.pollfish.com/respondent/opt-out_](https://www.pollfish.com/respondent/opt-out)_.
 We once more invite you to check the Pollfish respondent&#39;s terms of use, if you wish to have more detailed view of the way Pollfish works and with whom Pollfish may further share your data.&quot;_

 **If you are a website owner:**